Medical-Event-Data-Standard/.github/CONTRIBUTING.md

 ### Reporting Issues

 If you find any bugs, inconsistencies, or have feature requests, please:
-- Check both open and closed issues in the issues sectionto ensure your issue hasn't already been addressed or previously discussed.
+- Check both open and closed issues in the issues section to ensure your issue hasn't already been addressed or previously discussed.
 - Clearly describe the problem, including steps to reproduce and expected vs. actual behavior.
 - If reopening a previously closed issue, clearly state why you believe this issue now merits reconsideration.